 Electric Make runs commands and collects output in parallel, but the results are written in order, serially.
 This feature ensures a build behaves exactly as if it were run locally.
-See "Transactional Command Output" on page 10-3.
+See Make Compatibility and Extensions.

 The Electric Make temporary directory is used to store output files from commands (for example, object files) that finished running but are waiting their turn to be relocated to a final destination on disk.
 By default, Electric Make creates a temporary directory in the current working directory.
 The directory name will have the form: